 It’s been a day.
 I’m not in a place to write, at least not my preferred space—but maybe that is the best space to be in.

 And then I cried.
-I felt it coming on early in the evening and, when I found out my plans for this weekend aren’t going to go as planned, tears began to stream—no pour—like a dam that needed to be set loose months ago.
+I felt it coming on early in the evening and, when I found out my plans for this weekend aren’t going to go as planned, tears began to stream—no pour—like a dam that needed to be set free months ago.
 It was the tip.
 It was that one thing that doesn’t really matter but sets loose all the other things that don’t really matter.
 The last straw to break the camels back.
 Except it’s my back.

 I feel all of this right now.
 This wave, the one that came out of nowhere.
 It’s knocked me to my knees and forced me to surrender.
 It hurts and frustrates me.
 I shouldn’t be feeling this way.
 I’m choosing this path.
 I’m not allowed to complain or feel anything other than bliss and joy and gratitude, right?